It’s not just the call of Nessie that has visitors flocking to Inverness.

 Inverness has enjoyed a well-documented transformation in its culinary reputation in the last decade or so.
 Many of the best restaurants are located close to the River and include Rocpool , The Mustard Seed , The Kitchen and Café 1 .

 Of course, if your culinary tastes are more “roll and sausage, and a cup of tea” then a visit to one of the cafes in the appropriately-named Victorian Market is a must.
 You’ll find it right across the road from the train station.

 For days when the sun shines, and quite honestly, even when it’s not, a trip to Miele’s Gelateria should be on your list.
 Their gelato is incredible!
 Take our word for it, we’ve sampled a fair few different flavours… all in the name of research of course.

 There's lots to see

-The Inverness Museum and Art Gallery is a great insight into local history with a range of artefacts and collections that celebrate Highland life and heritage.
+At the foot of the castle, the Inverness Museum and Art Gallery is a great insight into local history with a range of artefacts and collections that celebrate Highland life and heritage.
 There’s a nice wee café in there too.

 We hope we’ve enticed you to consider a visit to Inverness in the near future.
 Don’t forget, the earlier you book your Advance single ticket, the cheaper your ticket will be.
 Bookings open around twelve weeks prior.